-Policy GCCB
+Policy GDCB

-Four (4) days of discretionary personal leave will be granted to all full time employees.
-For the purposes of this policy, full-time is defined as eight (8) hours per day, five (5) days per week.
+Four (4) days of discretionary personal leave will be granted to all support staff employees.
+For the purposes of this policy, a day is defined as the number of hours in a normal work day.
 These personal leave days may not be accumulated beyond a current contract year, and if used, will be deducted from sick leave.

-One (1) additional day for a total of five (5) days of discretionary personal leave will be granted to all full time employees who have completed ten (10) or more years of service with the District.
+One (1) additional day for a total of five (5) days of discretionary personal leave will be granted to all full-time employees who have completed ten (10) or more years of service with the District.
 These days may not be accumulated beyond a current contract year, and if used, will be deducted from accrued sick leave.
 For full-time employees who have completed fifteen (15) or more years of service with the District, the first day of discretionary personal leave used will not be deducted from sick leave.